 Did you know that aside from being fun, a trampoline is very beneficial to a child’s physical development too?
 It is one of the best ways to develop and improve their motor skills.
 They naturally learn to find their center of gravity as they bounce up and down, trying to keep themselves upright.

 A trampoline also helps to burn out your child’s excess energy.
 This allows your toddler to focus on more important stuff like learning.
-It also helps them to experience a restful sleep.
+It also helps them to experience a night of restful sleep.

 The most common trampoline injuries happen due to one of the following situations: